An employee referral describes the process where existing employees recommend a candidate for a job opening from within their existing network.

 - Share the new referral program with your team and allow them to ask questions

 At Deel, we’ve built a platform for today’s world of work, helping the HR team hire candidates from around the world and onboard them seamlessly into the organization.
-We’ve also joined forces with the Roots Referral automation tool to lower recruitment costs and streamline the candidate referral program in your organization.
+We’ve also built our own referral plugin, to make the process as easy as possible.